PhD Position: Interactions of Proteins with Soft Surfaces

-Job offer from January 09, 2018
+Job offer from August 01, 2018

 A PhD position in the Nano Interfaces Group led by Dr. Grazia Gonella in the Department of Molecular Spectroscopy at the Max Planck Institute for Polymer Research in Mainz is available immediately.
 The selected candidate will conduct cutting edge research at the interface of physics, chemistry, optics, and life/environmental science.
-In particular the interest is focused on the fundamental mechanisms behind the Interactions of Protein with Surfaces (either polymeric surfaces or membranes).
+In particular the project is focused on the fundamental mechanisms behind the Interactions of Protein with Soft Surfaces (either polymeric surfaces or membranes).
 These interactions are of paramount importance to guide the design of new engineered materials (both on the surface or biomolecule side) and predict their performance.
-The successful candidate will gain significant knowledge in nonlinear spectroscopy, classical surface science/colloid techniques.
+The successful candidate will gain significant knowledge in spectroscopy (nonlinear vibrational and/or electronic spectroscopies), classical surface science/colloid techniques.

-The Nano Interfaces Group is seeking a HIGHLY MOTIVATED PhD student with EXCELLENT CV and with a background in physical chemistry/chemical physics/optics/spectroscopy or closely related field.
+The Nano Interfaces Group is seeking a HIGHLY MOTIVATED PhD student (who has finished his/her MS not longer than 1 year ago or will finish it in the next 2 months) with a background in chemical physics/physical chemistry/surface science/optics/spectroscopy or very closely related field.
 Experience in laboratory automation, scientific programming, data analysis is a plus.
+Knowledge of Advanced Math and Quantum Mechanics appreciated.
 Drive to get projects completed, enthusiasm for and capability of interdisciplinary work, excellent oral and written communication skills and the ability to work collaboratively in a team environment are a must.
 Records of creative research and scientific independence demonstrated by publications in peer-reviewed journals are preferred.

 Salary for the appointment will be consistent with the Max Planck Society guidelines for PhD students.